 READ MORE: 37 Ways to Save Money on Your Wedding

 As guests will have to take time off, a midweek date best suits a more intimate-sized wedding.
-If only close family and friends are coming, one of these small venues would suit you perfectly.
+If only close family and friends are coming, a small wedding venue would suit you perfectly.
 If you want something more informal, then a pub wedding venue could be right for you.
 Midweek weddings are absolutely perfect for teachers and school professionals who have the holidays off.

 If having a midweek wedding isn’t feasible, then often you can still get a saving on a Friday or Sunday wedding date.
 When you’ve found a few wedding venues near you that you like, get quotes from each of them and compare.

 That’s right, even the time of day you marry can save you money.
 A morning wedding followed by a brunch or lunch means that a venue can also host an afternoon/evening do and they can do you a good deal.
-If you aren’t that interested in having a DJ and afterparty and would much rather just do a nice meal with friends and family, a morning wedding might be ideal.
+If you aren’t that interested in having a DJ and after-party and would much rather just do a nice meal with friends and family, a morning wedding might be ideal.
 You could also consider a twilight wedding!

-On top of a Saturday in wedding season, there are other dates worth avoiding.
-We’ve put together a huge list of wedding dates you should avoid from now until 2020, which includes Easter weekends and bank holidays when demand is also high.
+As well as a Saturday in wedding season, there are other dates worth avoiding.
+We’ve put together a huge list of wedding dates you should avoid from now until 2023, which includes Easter weekends and bank holidays when demand is also high.
 Compare your potential wedding date to this to see if there’s a clash.

-However, this can also work in your favour!
-If you’re not a superstitious bride, how about a Friday the 13th date?
+However, this can also work in your favour...
+If you’re not a superstitious couple, how about a Friday the 13th date?
 Lots of couples think it’s bad luck to marry then but, if you don’t believe that, a Friday the 13th date could save you thousands.
-See when all of them are until 2020 in our wedding dates to avoid list.

 Here are just a few examples of how much money you can save by choosing a midweek or low season wedding date; you can find lots more on our wedding venue special offers page.